- Reference Number: HEY-157/2022

 - Departments: Breast Care, Oncology (Cancer Services)

-What is the function of the Nurse Specialist in Breast Care?
+What is the role of the Macmillan Breast Care Nursing Team?

 How can we help you?

-In order to help you fully understand your treatment plan and so that you receive an appropriate level of support, we can arrange contact with a member of the Breast Care Nursing Team for you.
-This contact could be by telephone or alternatively an appointment can be arranged for you to see them at the Breast Unit.
+In order to help you fully understand your diagnosis, treatment plan and follow up so that you receive an appropriate level of support, we have an open access telephone triage number where contact with a member of the Macmillan Breast Care Nursing Team can be arranged for you.
+This contact is usually by telephone.

-When you attend for an appointment with your Breast Specialist, there is usually a Breast Care Nurse available should you wish to see one.
+When you attend for an appointment with your Breast Specialist doctor, there is usually a Macmillan Breast Care Nurse available should you wish to see one.
 You can also contact her at any point, even after all your treatment has been completed, should you wish to discuss anything that you feel is important to you.

-The Hull and East Yorkshire Macmillan Breast Care Nursing Team works Monday to Friday.
-Messages can be left on the answer phone and will be dealt with between the hours of 9am to 4pm Monday to Thursday and 9am to 12 noon on a Friday.
-The team will endeavour to return your call within 24 hours (unless messages are left outside of these hours, over the weekend or on Bank Holidays when calls will be returned on the following working day).
+The team will endeavour to return your call within 48 hours (unless messages are left outside of these hours, over the weekend or on Bank Holidays when calls will be returned on the following working day).

 Useful addresses and telephone numbers